openshift/community.okd/README.md

     version: 1.1.2
 ```

-### Installing the OpenShift Python Library
+### Installing the Kubernetes Python Library

-Content in this collection requires the [OpenShift Python client](https://pypi.org/project/openshift/) to interact with Kubernetes' APIs.
+Content in this collection requires the [Kubernetes Python client](https://pypi.org/project/kubernetes/) to interact with Kubernetes' APIs.
 You can install it with:

-    pip3 install openshift
+    pip3 install kubernetes

 ### Using modules from the OKD Collection in your playbooks